yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 ## Performance improvement

 So, how fast Warp became actually?
-I show a chart to compare throughput among Mighty 2 complied GHC 7.6.3, Mighty 3 compiled coming GHC 7.8, and nginx 1.4.0.
+I show a chart to compare throughput among Mighty 2 complied by GHC 7.6.3, Mighty 3 compiled by coming GHC 7.8, and nginx 1.4.0.
 Note that only one core is used.
-I have two reasons for this: 1) since the change  of data center of our company, I cannot use the environment described in the POSA article.
+I have two reasons for this: 1) since the change  of data center of our company, I cannot use the environment described in the POSA article at this moment.
 So, I need to draw this chart based on my old memo.
-2) And nginx does not scale at all in my environment even if the deep sleep mode is disabled.
+2) nginx does not scale at all in my environment even if the deep sleep mode is disabled.

 Anyway, here is the result measured by `weighttp -n 100000 -c 1000 -k`: